 We may be in the midst of an indian summer, but my hankering for hearty fall meals has not subsided.
 And when fall meals enter my brain, I think of two special words: slow cooker.
 The slow cooker is one of my favorite inventions.
 It is career-friendly, mom-friendly, leftover-friendly and most important, tummy-friendly.
-So I created a beef brisket cooked in one of my other favorite inventions, beer!
+So with the best rated slow cooker, I created a beef brisket cooked in one of my other favorite inventions, beer!

 Beef Brisket Ingredients: